rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 _Weak_ instructs the node receiving the read request to check that it is the Leader, and if it is the Leader, the node simply reads its local SQLite database.
 If the node determines it is not the Leader, the node will transparently forward the request to the Leader, which will in turn perform a _Weak_ read of its database.
 In that case the node waits for the response from the Leader, and then returns that response to the client.

+_Weak_ reads are usually very fast, but have some potential shortcomings, which are described below.

 A node checks if it's the Leader by checking state local to the node, so this check is very fast.
 However there is a small window of time (less than a second by default) during which a node may think it's the Leader, but has actually been deposed, a new Leader elected, and other writes have taken place on the cluster.
 If this happens the node may not be quite up-to-date with the rest of cluster, and stale data may be returned.
 Technically this means that _weak_ reads are not [_Linearizable_](https://aphyr.com/posts/313-strong-consistency-models).

 ## Linearizable